Posted 2010-04-22 21:55:03

 The March Hare added, "You might as well just say that 'I like what I get' is the same thing as 'I get what I like!'"

 The Dormouse piped up, "You might just as well say, that 'I breathe when I sleep' is the same thing as 'I sleep when I breathe!"
-The Hatter concluded, "it
+The Hatter concluded, "it is the same thing with you."

 And so it has been for many American workers, the middle class and small business owners who have been deceived by oft-repeated lies and clever propaganda.